Test and launch your experiment

 • Launch your experiment to your users

-Once you’ve designed your experiment and configured its delivery, you’re ready to test your experiment.
+After you’ve designed your experiment and configured its delivery, you’re ready to test your experiment.
 Then, if all goes well, it’s time to launch it.

 Test Instrumentation and targeting